 To find out how things actually look is a revelation.
 I am interested in examining my subject, to really get into it.
-For my subjects I go to the things of the world not the ideas.
+For my subjects I go to the things of the world – not the ideas.
 Naturally, what I see goes through the net of my experience; the image is the result...
-And I just love to paint for me it is just such a joy.
+And I just love to paint – for me it is just such a joy.

 Excerpt from artist statement in Discovery exhibition publication, organized by the Discovery Consortium, St. John's, Newfoundland, 1997.

-Mary Pratt's art is part of private and public collections including that of the Art Gallery of Newfoundland and Labrador's Permanent Collection; the National Gallery of Canada, Ottawa; The Canada Council Art Bank, and the University of New Brunswick.
+Pratt's art is part of many private and public collections, including that of The Rooms Provincial Art Gallery's Permanent Collection, the National Gallery of Canada, The Canada Council Art Bank, the Vancouver Art Gallery, the Art Gallery of Nova Scotia, the Confederation Art Centre, and the University of New Brunswick.